Etron-RA/RetroAchievements/Tutorials/01_Memory/Example_1A.md

 ## Example 1A - Counting Rings
-Rings are the main object that Sonic collects and Sonic gets a life for every 100 rings accumulated.
-The memory for rings is a byte making it easy to check when the value of the rings goes above a certain threshold.
-To make sure that the player is not watching the demo or cheating the follow code uses the Active() and InNormalStage() functions to the trigger condition.
+Rings are the main object which Sonic collects and Sonic gets a life for every 100 rings accumulated.
+The memory for rings is a byte which makes it easy to check when the value of the rings goes above a certain threshold.
+To make sure that the player is not watching the demo or cheating the following code uses the Active() and InNormalStage() functions to the trigger condition.

 ![Sonic the Hedgehohg Collecting Rings](Sonic_Rings.png)